Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Nov.
 19 Capetown Abadan Dec.
 9 Independent

 Dec.
 12 Abadan Fremantle Jan.
-6-1946 Independent Further voyages, Page 5
+6-1946 Independent Subsequent voyages, Page 5

 Misc.
 Convoy Voyages – 1940-1945:

-For information on voyages made in between those mentioned here, please see the documents received from the National Archives of Norway as well as Hague's Voyage Record above.
+For information on voyages made in between those mentioned here, please see the documents received from the National Archives of Norway and A. Hague's Voyage Record above.
 Follow the convoy links provided for more details - other Norwegian ships also took part.
+G. C. Brøvig often served as Escort Oiler.

-She now shows up in station 76 of Convoy OS 29, which originated in Liverpool on May 22-1942 and arrived Freetown June 11.
-G. C. Brøvig, however, was on a voyage from Clyde to Port of Spain and Curacao in ballast.
-Several Norwegian ships took part.
-She returned to the U.K. the following month with Convoy SL 116, leaving Freetown on July 15, arriving Liverpool on Aug.
-4; G. C. Brøvig stopped at Loch Ewe that day, then proceeded to Scapa Flow.
-She had a cargo of fuel oil.
-The Norwegian Astrell is also listed - again, see the links provided in the Voyage Record and at the end of this page for more on these convoys.
-A month later, she joined the westbound North Atlantic Convoy ON 127; her destination is given as New York, where she arrived Sept.
+She now made another voyage to Trinidad, having joined Convoy OS 29, which originated in Liverpool on May 22-1942 and arrived Freetown June 11 and also included Arosa, Fernbank, Hallanger, Havsten, James Hawson, Meline and Tanafjord, see the link provided in the table above.
+Page 2 gives her arrival Trinidad as June 14; according to A. Hague, she had been detached from the convoy on May 29.
+From Trinidad, she later made a voyage to Curacao before proceeding to Freetown, then returned to the U.K. with a cargo of fuel oil in Convoy SL 116, leaving Freetown on July 15, arriving Liverpool on Aug.
+4; G. C. Brøvig stopped at Loch Ewe that day, continuing to Scapa Flow.
+The Norwegian Astrell is also listed - again, see the link provided in the Voyage Record.
+A month later, she joined the westbound North Atlantic Convoy ON 127, bound for New York, where she arrived Sept.
 21. Several Norwegian ships were torpedoed, namely Hindanger, Sveve, Daghild, Marit II and Fjordaas - follow the links for more details.

-G. C. Brøvig had arrived New York from Guantanamo on Oct.
-24-1942.
+G. C. Brøvig subsequently made a voyage to Curacao, then returned to New York, with arrival Oct.
+24-1942 (convoy info in Voyage Record).
 She's mentioned in connection with Convoy HX 213 (New York-U.K.) on Oct.
-26, but is crossed out with a notation saying "not for U.K.".
-She was one of the many Norwegian ships taking part in the Torch operations, carrying about 14 000 tons oil for the war ships (Athos has a list of Norwegian ships taking part in these operations).
+26, but is crossed out with a notation saying "not for U.K." She was one of the many Norwegian ships taking part in the Torch operations, carrying about 14 000 tons oil for the war ships (Athos has a list of Norwegian ships taking part in these operations).
 Instead of sailing to the U.K. in HX 213, she joined Convoy UGS 2, which left Hampton Roads on Nov.
-13-1942 and arrived Casablanca on Dec.
+13 and arrived Casablanca on Dec.
 1; G. C. Brøvig arrived Oran Dec.
-3 - see also Page 2 and Page 3 (it'll be noticed, when going to Page 2, that even this document indicates she was originally intended for the U.K., because following her voyage from Guantanamo to New York on Oct.
+3, according to A. Hague - see also Page 2 (it'll be noticed, that even this document indicates she was originally intended for the U.K., because following her voyage from Guantanamo to New York on Oct.
 15/Oct.
 24, there's a handwritten note saying "for N.Y. & U.K.", then the next entry says she was in port at Oran on Dec.
 4).
-She subsequently shows up in a convoy referred to by A. Hague as Convoy MKS 3Y, voyage Oran-Gibraltar - see the second table on my page for Convoy MKS 3.
+A week later, she shows up in a convoy referred to by A. Hague as Convoy MKS 3Y, voyage Oran-Gibraltar.
 Other Norwegian ships in this portion were Bosphorus (just released from internment in Algiers), Brisk and Kong Sverre, while Troubadour and Selvik are listed in what is referred to as MKS 3X.
-G. C. Brøvig now headed back to the U.S. again.
+From Page 3 of the archive documents, it looks like G. C. Brøvig proceeded to Casablanca, before heading back to the U.S. again, arriving New York on Jan.
+10-1943.

 What follows are some of her subsequent voyages, some post war, from the personal diary of O. A. Henjum, received from his daughter.
 He joined G. C. Brøvig while she was still in New York on March 23-1945, having previously served on Thorshov (at the same time as my own father, so the 2 must have known each other).
 He had also served as Able Seaman on Sandar when that ship was sunk.
-(Please compare this with the details found in her Voyage Record above, as well as Page 5 of the archive documents).

-* The ON convoys mentioned here are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
-The HX series will also be completed, but for now, the ships sailing in the unlinked HX convoys above are listed in the section for ships in all HX convoys.
-As will be seen, all these convoys had several Norwegian ships, and G. C. Brøvig often served as Escort Oiler.
+The HX series will also be completed, but for now, see ships in all HX convoys.
 For the names of other ships in MKS 51, please scroll down to this convoy on this page.

 ** Fritjof Remø, who was on board at this time, says the following with regard to this voyage (see his story in the Warsailor Stories section - there's also a Norwegian version):